 Course Description: This course is designed for students in the School of Management.
 The course will involve no calculus, and a thorough background in high school mathematics is the only prerequisite.
-The course has three main components: Linear Algebra, Probability Theory, and Mathematics of Finance.
+The course has three main components: Linear Algebra, Probability & Statistics, and the Mathematics of Finance.